-This impossibly, ridiculously long chapter is relevant to the aims of Section H1(v) from the 2017 CICM Primary Syllabus, which expects the exam candidate to "describe the role of the kidneys in the maintenance of acid/base balance".
+This impossibly, ridiculously long chapter is relevant to the aims of Section H1(v) from the 2023 CICM Primary Syllabus, which expects the exam candidate to "describe the functions of the kidney", specifically their role in the maintenance of acid/base balance.
 This has appeared in a couple of SAQs, and is an attractive topic for a viva question.
 Past appearance have included:

 These questions have touched on separate aspects of renal acid-base regulation, specifically on the renal handling of bicarbonate, the changes in tubular fluid pH along the nephron, the role of the kidneys in eliminating nonvolatile acids and the renal acid-base adaptation to an increase in CO2.
 Unfortunately, even with the absolute minimum attention to fascinating asides, this is a massive topic, and highly resistant to compression.

 Production and elimination of acid